BUSINESS VIDEO MASTERCLASS

 Keep it broad brush and keep telling them what they get for their money, and how fast their ROI is.

 Sell the workflow advantage at a high level, wherever possible.
-Keep the nitty gritty detail for a few specialist videos, or tutorials.
+Keep the nitty gritty detail for other specialist explainer videos, or tutorials.
+You never stop answering questions with video.

 Put more effort into making video case studies that prove your solution works as a workflow.